Jonathan Palmer: Sportscars

 Between 1983 and 1990 Palmer competed in the World Sportscar Championship at the wheel of a Group C Porsche.
 With co-driver Jan Lammers he won the 1984 1000 km of Brands Hatch.
 At Le Mans, his best result from five starts was second place in 1985, with co-drivers James Weaver and Richard Lloyd.

-Post F1
+Other racing

+In 1997 he took part in the Toyota Rallysprint at Brands Hatch, which he won overall.

 In 1991 Palmer came seventh in the British Touring Car Championship, driving a Prodrive BMW.
 Also that year he became a pit lane reporter for the BBC F1 commentary team.
 Following James Hunt's death from a heart attack after the 1993 Canadian Grand Prix, Palmer joined the BBC commentary box alongside Murray Walker.
-At the end of 1996 the BBC lost the rights to broadcast F1, and in 1997 Palmer joined the CBC for its annual commentary on the Grand Prix of Canada.
+At the end of 1996 the BBC lost the rights to broadcast Formula One, and in 1997 Palmer joined the CBC for its annual commentary on the Grand Prix of Canada.

 Road car development

 Palmer's work with McLaren included development of the McLaren F1 road car, and he drove one to a record-breaking 231 mph at the Nardo test track.